r-gaia-cs/bc/novice/python/04-cond.md

 <div class="">
-<p>We'll probably want to experiment a bit more before publishing, but writing a function has made experimenting easy.
+<p>We&#39;ll probably want to experiment a bit more before publishing,
+but writing a function has made experimenting easy.
 We can make it even easier by re-defining our function one more time to give the parameters default values.
-While we're at it, let's put the low and high bands at the front, since they're more likely to change than our color choices:</p>
+While we&#39;re at it,
+let&#39;s put the low and high bands at the front, since they&#39;re more likely to change than our color choices:</p>
 </div>